 Studies show that breastfeeding has long-term health benefits for babies and their moms, and it’s a one-of-a-kind bonding experience that only you can share with your little one.

-“In Seattle, just as we tend to have a lot of moms wanting natural births, we see a majority of people have the desire to breastfeed,” says Mary Lou Kopas, M.N., C.N.M., chief of midwifery at the Midwives Clinic and Childbirth Center at Northwest Hospital.
+“In Seattle, just as we tend to have a lot of moms wanting natural births, we see a majority of people have the desire to breastfeed,” says Mary Lou Kopas, chief of midwifery at the Childbirth Center at UW Medical Center – Northwest.

 To help you better prepare for when your little one arrives, Stevens and Kopas share their top breastfeeding takeaways for first-time moms.